June 5, 2018 - The International Corporate Director Community

 Los Angeles, CA

 The corporate governance community is international.
 Many U.S. directors now serve on boards that are headquartered in other countries.
 Learn to navigate the international corporate governance community and identify director opportunities in other nations.
-Dr. Sung Sohn, former President of Economic Advisors of the White House, will facilitate a fireside chat with Mr. Paul Chan, board member of the Global Network of Directors Institutes (GNDI) and President of the Malaysian Alliance of Corporate Directors.
-GNDI’s is a network of members 21 director institutions from around the world, including the major director associations of Australia, Brazil, Canada, Germany, Hong Kong, Malaysia, Mauritius, New Zealand, Pakistan, The Philippines, Russia, Singapore, South Africa, Switzerland, Thailand, South Africa, United Kingdom, United States (i.e., NACD).
-Gulf States (Middle East), Israel, Europe and Argentina.
+Dr. Sung Sohn, former Senior Economist on the President's Council of Economic Advisors in The White House, will facilitate a fireside chat with Mr. Paul Chan, board member of the Global Network of Directors Institutes (GNDI) and President of the Malaysian Alliance of Corporate Directors.
+GNDI is a network of 21 director institutions from around the world, including the major director associations of Australia, Brazil, Canada, Germany, Hong Kong, Malaysia, Mauritius, New Zealand, Pakistan, The Philippines, Russia, Singapore, South Africa, Switzerland, Thailand, South Africa, United Kingdom, United States (i.e., NACD), Gulf States (Middle East), Israel, Europe and Argentina.

 Location and Time